There are three main areas of Colombia of interest to mountain adventure travellers.

 Flights - From London to Bogota directly with Avianca, or via Madrid, Paris or Miami.
 From about £800

-Guidebooks - The Andes - A Guide for Climbers is the only English language guidebook to feature the peaks of the Colombian Andes.
+Guidebooks - The Andes - A Guide for Climbers and Skiers is the only English language guidebook to feature most of the peaks of the Colombian Andes.